 Sensors have played a key role in the development of human civilization.
-They have been used for different sectors like gas sensing,^{1,2} environmental monitoring,^{3,4} monitoring constituents in food products,^{5,6} and so on.
-As shown in Figure 1.1, sensors can be broadly classified into two categories, flexible7 and non-flexible8.
+They have been used for different sectors like gas sensing, environmental monitoring, monitoring constituents in food products, and so on.
+As shown in Figure 1.1, sensors can be broadly classified into two categories, flexible and non-flexible.
 Non-flexible sensors hindered by their rigidity from capturing analytes and therefore, were generally used in place.
-On the other hands, flexible sensors can capture target analytes more efficiently, indicating the high portability.9 There has been a recent increase in demand for flexible sensors because of the widespread use of wearable and healthcare device.10- 13 Typically, they are composed of a flexible polymer substrate and sensing materials.
-Various types of sensing materials, including metal materials, conductive polymers, and functional metal oxide, have been used to fabricate flexible sensors.14-16 Among them, conducting polymers constructed as flexible sensors have been extensively explored due to their soft nature, high flexibility, stretchability, and skin affinity, which is able to sustain the mechanical deformation as wearable electronics.17 However, they are generally expensive, have low long-term stability, and require the complex and high-cost fabrication methods.
-On the other hands, the advantages of functional metal oxides, including their non-toxicity, low cost, and long-term durability, are of great significance in the development of flexible sensors for wearable electronics.18 a vacuum system and high fabrication temperatures in addition to heat-resistant and/or conductive substrates, leading to certain disadvantages, such as high environmental impacts, significant expense or limited substrate ranges.
+On the other hands, flexible sensors can capture target analytes more efficiently, indicating the high portability.
+There has been a recent increase in demand for flexible sensors because of the widespread use of wearable and healthcare device.10- Typically, they are composed of a flexible polymer substrate and sensing materials.
+Various types of sensing materials, including metal materials, conductive polymers, and functional metal oxide, have been used to fabricate flexible sensors.14-16 Among them, conducting polymers constructed as flexible sensors have been extensively explored due to their soft nature, high flexibility, stretchability, and skin affinity, which is able to sustain the mechanical deformation as wearable electronics.
+However, they are generally expensive, have low long-term stability, and require the complex and high-cost fabrication methods.
+On the other hands, the advantages of functional metal oxides, including their non-toxicity, low cost, and long-term durability, are of great significance in the development of flexible sensors for wearable electronics.

+Metal oxide films have been synthesized using many physical and chemical processes, such as radio frequency magnetron sputtering, pulsed laser deposition, chemical spray pyrolysis, and electrodeposition.19-29 However, these methods may require a vacuum system and high fabrication temperatures in addition to heat-resistant and/or conductive substrates, leading to certain disadvantages, such as high environmental impacts, significant expense or limited substrate ranges.
 Therefore, it is difficult to fabricate metal oxide films on flexible polymer substrates with low heat and chemical durability due to their high fabrication temperature and complex processes, resulting in few reports on metal oxide-based flexible sensors.
 Production of them requires novel approaches in fabrication processes for metal oxide films to reduce the damage to the substrates.